Lab 3: Student Evaluations of Teaching

 3. percentage of students providing SET feedback.

-4. course grades (mean, standard deviation, percentage failed for the current course and previous 6 semesters).
+4. course grades (mean, standard deviation, percentage failed for the current course and previous six semesters).

 This rich dataset allows us to investigate many of the biases in student evaluations of teaching that have been reported in the literature and to formulate new hypotheses.

-Before tackling the problems below, study the description of each variable included in the teacher_evals_codebook.pdf inside the “resources” folder.
+Before tackling the problems below, study the description of each variable in the data dictionary here.
+You will want to have this open and refer back to it!

 2. Load in the teacher_evals data.
 Hint: You should use the here() function from the here package!